-As discussed in "Note 11: Income Taxes" in the notes to our consolidated financial statements in Item 8 of this Annual Report on Form 10-K, we have received Notices of Proposed Adjustments issued by the IRS for tax years 2009 through 2011, and 2014 through 2016, as of December 31, 2022.
-The statute of limitation of assessment for all years subject to the Notices of Proposed Adjustment remain open.
-These proposed adjustments are related to certain transfer pricing arrangements with our foreign subsidiaries and would result in an increase to our worldwide income tax expense, for the open tax years, in an estimated range of \$85 million to \$95 million, exclusive of interest expense, at the close of the audit if the IRS prevails.
-In January 2023, we received a final notice regarding a MAP settlement for the 2009 through 2011 tax years, which we accepted in February 2023.
-Accepting this MAP settlement will result in an estimated net cash outflow of \$70 million to \$80 million, inclusive of related interest expense, expected during 2023.
-In the first quarter of 2023, we will record additional tax expense as a discrete item, inclusive of interest, in an estimated range of \$25 million to \$35 million specifically related to this settlement.
-This MAP settlement supersedes the Notices of Proposed Adjustment for 2009 through 2011 from the IRS, described above.
-We will review the impact of the acceptance of this settlement position to our transfer pricing income tax reserves for the subsequent tax years during the first quarter of 2023.
-Based on this new information received subsequent to year end, adjustments may occur, which could be material.
+Additionally, during August 2020 we received a NOPA issued by the IRS for the 2014, 2015, and 2016 tax years.
+These proposed adjustments are related to certain transfer pricing arrangements with our foreign subsidiaries.
+In January 2024, we received notification of a MAP resolution agreement for the 2014 through 2016 tax years, which we accepted in February 2024.
+We anticipate this MAP resolution will result in an estimated net operating cash outflow of \$80 million to \$130 million, net of anticipated competent authority relief and inclusive of related interest expense, during 2024, and an increase to our worldwide income tax expense in an estimated range of \$30 million to \$60 million in the first quarter of 2024.
+These estimated ranges take into consideration competent authority relief, existing income tax reserves, transition tax regulations and estimated interest expense.
+This MAP resolution supersedes the NOPA previously received for 2014 through 2016 from the IRS, described above.
+We will review the impact of this resolution to our transfer pricing income tax reserves for the subsequent open tax years during the first quarter of 2024.
+Based on this new information received subsequent to year end, adjustments for open tax years subsequent to 2016 may also occur, which could be material and negatively impact our future operating cash flows.

-In addition, we received from HMRC in the U.K. an issue closure notice relating to adjustments for 2012 through 2016 tax years, as of December 31, 2022.
-These proposed adjustments are related to certain transfer pricing arrangements with our foreign subsidiaries and would result in an increase to our worldwide income tax expense in an estimated range of \$25 million to \$35 million, exclusive of interest expense and potential U.S. transition tax adjustments, at the close of the audit if HMRC prevails.
-We disagree with the proposed adjustments and we intend to defend our positions through applicable administrative and, if necessary, judicial remedies.

-Although the ultimate timing for resolution of certain of these income tax matters is uncertain, any future payments would negatively and materially impact our operating cash flows.
+In addition, we received an issue closure notice from HM Revenue & Customs ("HMRC") relating to adjustments for the 2012 through 2016 tax years in January 2021.
+These proposed adjustments are related to certain transfer pricing arrangements with our foreign subsidiaries and would result in an increase to income tax expense in an estimated range of \$25 million to \$35 million, exclusive of interest expense, at the close of the audit if HMRC prevails.
+Although the ultimate timing for resolution of these matters is uncertain, any future payments required would negatively impact our operating cash flows

 The CARES Act, enacted in March 2020, made tax law changes to provide financial relief to companies as a result of the impact to businesses related to COVID-19.
 Key income tax provisions of the CARES Act include changes in NOL carryback and carryforward rules, increase of the net interest expense deduction limit, and immediate write-off of qualified improvement property.
-The CARES Act allowed the Company to carry back U.S. federal NOLs incurred in 2020, generating an expected U.S. federal tax benefit of \$76 million, of which \$64 million was refunded during the year ended December 31, 2022.
-The remaining refund of \$12 million is included in current income taxes payable within accrued expenses and other current liabilities on our consolidated balance sheet as of December 31, 2022 and is expected to be received during the year ended December 31, 2023.
-In addition, \$25 million of this refund received during the year ended December 31, 2022, was recorded to long-term taxes payable within other long-term liabilities on our consolidated balance sheet as of December 31, 2022, which reflects future transition tax payments expected to be made by the Company related to the Tax Cuts and Jobs Act of 2017 (the "2017 Tax Act").
+The CARES Act allowed the Company to carryback our U.S. federal NOLs incurred in 2020, generating an expected U.S. federal tax benefit of \$76 million, of which \$64 million was refunded during the year ended December 31, 2022 (\$15 million of this refund is recorded in other long-term liabilities on our consolidated balance sheet as of December 31, 2023, reflecting future transition tax payments to be made by the Company related to the 2017 Tax Act).
+The remaining refund of \$12 million is expected to be received during the year ending December 31, 2024.